American Silversmiths

 • He worked in 1796-1807 as a silversmith and watchmaker in Windsor VT where he also ran the town hotel for many years.
 16

-• Advertised in the Vermont Journal (Windsor VT), 7 Jan 1796, that he had commenced business in the town of Windsor, a little south of the coffee house.
+• Advertised: Vermont Journal, on 7 Jan 1796, in Windsor VT.
+That he had commenced business in the town of Windsor, a little south of the coffee house.
 He identified himself as a clockmaker offering warranted eight-day clocks which he sold as cheap as could be purchased in the county.
 He also repaired clocks and gave cash for old brass.
 16

 Nathan married Eunice Raymond on 14 Aug 1793 in Rindge NH.
 (Eunice Raymond was born about 1775 in Rindge NH and died on 27 Nov 1794.)